Our history of partnership

 - Hallite further expanded manufacturing facilities in Shanghai, China

 - Hallite launches the new P94 piston seal

-The acquisition by Michelin
+Acquisition by Michelin

 This event opened a new chapter in our 100+ years history.

 Michelin is headquartered in Clermont-Ferrand, France and is present in 170 countries.
 Michelin has more than 114,000 employees and operates 70 production facilities in 17 countries, which together produced 190 million tires in 2017.
 Michelin has a long-standing expertise in the materials domain, and Hallite has a longstanding reputation as one of the leading polymer sealing companies in the fluid power market.
-By mutually leveraging our expetise in high-technology material, we are expecting new synergies to be discovered that will enhance our ability to deliver new and improved hydraulic cylinder sealing systems through advanced material development and product testing and product testing.
+By mutually leveraging our expertise in high-technology material, we are expecting new synergies to be discovered that will enhance our ability to deliver new and improved hydraulic cylinder sealing systems through advanced material development and product testing.